alphagov/verify-proxy-node/README.md

 The eIDAS Proxy Node does not perform matching.

-## Architectural Descision Records and documentation
+## Architectural Decision Records and documentation

 We record our architectural decisions in `doc/adr`

 A technical overview of the Proxy Node is available [here](doc/overview.md).

 ## Running the proxy node services

+### Running locally with Docker

+See [instructions](local-startup/running-proxy-node-locally.md) to run the Proxy Node locally with minimal set-up using Docker.

 #### Preparing your environment (MacOS)
 `./Brewfile` defines system dependencies for this project, notably Docker, Minikube and Kubernetes.